helloworldchao/kaptcha/README.md

 # kaptcha - A kaptcha generation engine.

-This repo is the copy of http://code.google.com/p/kaptcha/ , fixed secure random.
+This repo is the copy of http://code.google.com/p/kaptcha/, fixed some security problems.
 ```
 <dependency>
   <groupId>tech.helloworldchao</groupId>